Sulitest/privacy-statements/EN/terms-of-service.md

 9. Users may use the following e-mail address, support@sulitest.org to report any content which blatantly violates the provisions of the Terms and Conditions.
    ‍

-## 6. Assessment administration locations
+## VI.
+Assessment administration locations

 We offer different types of environments for administering assessments, each designed to meet various testing needs while ensuring security and integrity.
 Below are descriptions of the three types of locations where assessments may be conducted
 ‍